SBNode#

 addMaterial(self: samson.SBNode, material: SBDDataGraphNodeMaterial) bool#

-Adds the material to the node.
-If the node already has a material, then does not do anything and returns False.
-The node takes ownership of the material.
+If the node already has a material, this function does nothing and returns False.
+The node takes ownership of material.

 Parameters: